 Have you ever rushed to the store for a pint of ice cream when you were stressed out?
 Do you hit the fridge in search of munchies when you are sad?
 If you eat to make yourself feel good, whether it’s to mask sadness, pain or stress then you’ve already felt the wrath of emotional eating first hand.

 Emotional eating is the practice of eating to fulfill your emotional needs and it can happy when you are upset, angry, lonely, stressed, bored or tired.
 It’s one thing to use food as a reward on occasion such as having some cake on your birthday or eating a piece of pie in celebration of a good time; but it’s another thing to regularly eat foods to cover up your emotions.

 The primary concern with emotional eating is that you can’t fulfill your emotions with food.
 You may immediately feel better when you dive into that pint of ice cream or that bag of potato chips but in the long run, emotional eating does nothing to satisfy you in terms of correcting the emotions in a healthy manner.
-The feelings that triggered your desire to eat will still be there even after you have consumed your snack and you’ll wind up beating yourself up over the fact that you didn’t have the willpower to put the food down when you should have.
+According to the US National Library of Medicine, the feelings that triggered your desire to eat will still be there even after you have consumed your snack and you’ll wind up beating yourself up over the fact that you didn’t have the willpower to put the food down when you should have.

 Do You Suffer from Emotional Eating Habits?